 QUALIFICATION TITLE Diploma of Project Management

 STUDY OPTIONS IBBM On-campus or Flexible Online Delivery.
-The course is also available via APM’s online learning portal, which offers the flexibility of studying from home, in transit and around your work or family schedule.
+The course is also available via TUA’s online learning portal, which offers the flexibility of studying from home, in transit and around your work or family schedule.
 You’ll learn in a supportive and interactive online learning environment with lecturers on hand to answer your questions and support your learning.

 COURSE LENGTH : 1 year